By Lisa Kroencke, Executive Director

 Here are some of the myths around alcoholism that still prevail today, along with my experience.

-Myth #1: If I could just stop drinking alcohol, everything would be OK
+Myth #1: If an alcoholic could just stop drinking, everything would be okay.

 Yes, not drinking alcohol was the outcome I desired, but today I don’t drink because of a spiritual awakening, NOT because I choose not to drink.
 Me just choosing “not to drink” is hell on earth.
 The most miserable I have ever been is just not drinking without a suitable substitute.